Fallingwater Cascades Trail: An Easy Hike to a Small Waterfall

 Wrap-Up Notes

-This hike took us (me + two 13 y.o. girls) 40 minutes to complete, though we opted for the slightly shorter out-and-back route.
+This hike took us (me + two 13 y.o. girls) 40 minutes to complete, though we opted for the shorter out-and-back route rather than the loop hike.

 We were on our way to Apple Orchard Falls and wanted to stop to check out this waterfall on the way.

-For eats and sips, the closest town is Bedford, which is about 20 minutes away.
-Here you’ll find a small historic town in the heart of Virginia’s Blue Ridge Mountains.
+For eats and sips, the closest town is Bedford, which is 20 minutes away.
+Here you’ll find a historic town in the heart of Virginia’s Blue Ridge Mountains.